beamer159/EZD6/src/aspects.md

 ## Benefits of aspects besides role playing

 Players can use an aspect to gain a boon to a roll that pertains to the aspect.
-Players then role play or make the case why the aspect is pertinent and the RR makes the final determination.
+Players then role play or make the case why the aspect is pertinent and the GM makes the final determination.

 Note - If playing in an open world or one-shot, players are free to make up names of locations.
-If playing in an established world consult the Rabble Rouser.
+If playing in an established world consult the GM.